Hall algebras and curve-counting invariants: Behrend function identity

 Applying Lemma \ref{blow} again with $S=T$ shows that $K_T \isom \OO_{C_T}$ and so we obtain the required extension.
 In the case that the set of possible extensions is the tangent space

 and hence $p$ is smooth of this relative dimension. \end{pf}

-\begin{lemma} Suppose $S$ is the spectrum of a finitely-generated local $\C$-algebra, and $U\subset M$ is an open affine subscheme.
+\begin{lemma} Suppose $S$ is the spectrum of an Artinian local $\C$-algebra with residue field $\C$, and let $U\subset M$ be an open affine subscheme.
 Suppose given a short exact sequence of coherent sheaves on $S\times U$, with $F_S$ flat over $S$, which on restricting to the special fibre gives a sequence of the form

 with $Z\subset U$ a Cohen-Macaulay curve, and $Q$ supported in dimension 0.
 Then all the sheaves appearing in \eqref{formy} are $S$-flat, and for some closed subscheme $Z_S \subset S \times U$. \end{lemma}